jsigee87/personal-website/content/technical/bash-tips.md

 You want someone to be able to run your script from multiple locations, but the script may need to move around within a repository to access different files.
 A simple and _relatively_ robust way to manage this is by figuring out the directory your script is located in, and `cd`-ing to that directory.
 This snippet should take care of that.

 This works by getting the script name from `$0`.
 For a more in depth discussion of this, see this [SO post](https://unix.stackexchange.com/questions/119929/will-0-always-include-the-path-to-the-script).
-For a very in depth discussion of the portability of this command and other options, see this [SP post](https://stackoverflow.com/questions/59895/how-to-get-the-source-directory-of-a-bash-script-from-within-the-script-itself).
+For a very in depth discussion of the portability of this command and other options, see this [SO post](https://stackoverflow.com/questions/59895/how-to-get-the-source-directory-of-a-bash-script-from-within-the-script-itself).

 ```bash
 cd $(dirname "$0")